kwant-project/kwant/INSTALL.rst

    tests included with Kwant.

-In addition, to build a copy of Kwant that has been checked-out directly from `its Git repository <http://git.kwant-project.org/kwant>`_, you will also need `Cython <http://cython.org/>`_ 0.22 or newer.
+In addition, to build a copy of Kwant that has been checked-out directly from version control, you will also need `Cython <http://cython.org/>`_ 0.22 or newer.
 You do not need Cython to build Kwant that has been unpacked from a source .tar.gz-file.

 Building and installing Kwant